mirhanmetin/ML-Driven-RealTime-Lifting-Stability-Tracker/README.md

-\*\* Requirements: \*\*

-Phyton and/or Phyton3 -> Phyton version should be one of tensorflow satisfied versions.

---- Should run this commands firstly: ---
+Project Requirements & Setup Guide

+Python Environment Requirements

+    Python 3.x → Specifically, a version compatible with TensorFlow (we recommend Python 3.10)

+Initial Setup (macOS with Homebrew)

+    Install Python 3.10:

         $ brew install python@3.10

---- After that, create a virtual environment on this version: ---
+    Create a virtual environment:

+        $ python3.10 -m venv venv310
         $ source venv310/bin/activate

-        -> Should seem like that:
+    You should now see your shell like:

         $ (venv310) yourmachine%

---- Upgrade your pip to the newest version: ---

-    $ pip install --upgrade pip

---- Pre-Requirements: ---
+Python Library Requirements

+    We use several key libraries for scientific computing, data manipulation, visualization, and machine learning:

     - Numpy
         -> One of the most fundamental scientific calculation library